Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Supervised learning

-\textit{Supervised learning. ---} We performed transfer learning between these models in all possible combinations of training and testing, using two neural network architectures: convolutional neural network (CNN)~\cite{CNN} and deep convolutional residual network (ResNet-10)~\cite{ResNet} with 10 layers.
+We performed transfer learning between these models in all possible combinations of training and testing, using three neural network architectures: fully-connected with a single hidden layer of 100 neurons (FCNN), convolutional neural network (CNN)~\cite{CNN} and deep convolutional residual network ResNet-10 (RN)~\cite{ResNet} with 10 layers.

-We first trained the networks with $1000$ snapshots for each model and each parameter set $(T;L)$, marking them as FM if $T<T_C$ and PM otherwise.
-The trained neural networks are used to test models with $N{=}500$ snapshots modeled for the same parameter set.
-The output of the FM phase prediction neuron is denoted by $f_i(T;L)$, which has a value between 0 and 1, where 1 means that NN recognized the snapshot indexed $i, \; ({i=}1,2, \ldots, N)$ as definitely belonging to the FM phase, and 0 if it does not definitely belong to the FM phase.
-The values $f_i(T;L)$ are used to estimate corresponding probability~\cite{Carrasquilla-2017}